kwiats/flashcards-app/readme.md

 # Flashcards.app

-Flashcards application is builded for learning english vocabulary for Poles.
-By application user can choose between 3 options(I don't know, I know and Almost) to terms how good knows the vocabulary.
+Flashcards application is built for learning English vocabulary for Poles.
+By application, users can choose between 3 options(I don't know, I know, and Almost) to terms how good know the vocabulary.
 It is possible to set vocabulary repetitions for the user.
-User can show up yours statistics about knows vocabulary.
+Users can show up your statistics about knows vocabulary.

 ## Tech Stack